 At the south side of the junction of Chapel Lane & Church Lane.

-In the middle of this picture to the immediate right we can see the building that was another chapel.
+In the middle of this picture to the immediate left we can see the building that was another chapel.

 The Church opened on 7th October 1859.